 On a personal basis, I would seriously recommend a special health services orientated City and Guilds 730 Further Education Teachers Course.
-Newcastle has pioneered this type of course with great benefit to staff (Carr, 1977).
-The practical work teacher is a key person in this new education of the district nurse and it is essential that appropriate courses are available.
+Newcastle has pioneered this type of course with great benefit to staff\.
+The Practical Work Teacher is a key person in this new education of the district nurse and it is essential that appropriate training and educational courses are available.

-Since preparing this paper I have received the news that the Department of Health has agreed to the panel approving the City and Guilds Course and the Diploma in Nursing (Domiciliary Nursing) as appropriate training for practical work teachers.
+Since preparing this paper I have received the news that the Department of Health have agreed to the Panel approving the City and Guilds Course and the Diploma in Nursing (Domiciliary Nursing) as appropriate training for Practical Work Teachers.

-Finally, if the new course is agreed, the training of the state enrolled nurse should be reviewed.
-This should not necessarily mean that this course should be extended in length, but rather the content and methodology be altered so that the enrolled nurse would be able to take her place with her state registered colleague.
+Finally, if the new course is agreed, the training of the State Enrolled Nurse should be reviewed.
+This should not necessarily mean that this course should be extended in length, but rather the content and methodology be altered so that the enrolled nurse would be able to take her place with that of her qualified state registered colleague.

-REFERENCE CARR, A. J. (1977).
-Nursing Times, 73, (Occasional Paper) 13.
+\ Carr A.J., Clinical Nurse Teaching (1977) Nursing Times (Occasional Paper) 4:13